mdaca/privategpt/README.md

 # 📘 Prerequisites

+1. [AWS Bedrock](https://aws.amazon.com/bedrock/): To utilize Bedrock, you must first request model access.
+Follow these [instructions](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) to request model access.
+   **or**
-1. [Azure OpenAI](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service/): To deploy and run ChatGPT on Azure, you'll need an Azure subscription with access to the Azure OpenAI service.
+   [Azure OpenAI](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service/): To deploy and run ChatGPT on Azure, you'll need an Azure subscription with access to the Azure OpenAI service.
 Once you have access, follow the instructions in this [link](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal) to deploy the gpt-35-turbo or gpt-4 models.
    **or**
    [OpenAI APIs](https://openai.com/blog/openai-api): To run directly against the OpenAI APIs, you'll need to acquire an API key.
 2. Setup an Authentication Provider:
    The [Add an identity provider](#-add-an-identity-provider) section below shows how to configure authentication providers.